 Testimonials from students and Friendship families

 “We said ‘yes’ to being a Friendship Family not knowing exactly what to expect, but anticipating that it would be a good experience for our whole family—and we were right about that.
 The experience has been a blessing for us in so many ways; we’ve learned about a new culture and have found it to be fun to share some of our own traditions through a new perspective.
 We’ve seen our three kids grow and learn, and they interact with our Friendship Student like a big brother.
 He has become part of our family, and we love that he feels comfortable with us, whether we are visiting a museum, shopping, sharing a family celebration or a meal in our home.
-We’re going on our fourth year together, and hope our friendship will continue.” –The Pelletier Family
+We’re going on our fourth year together, and hope our friendship will continue.” –Northfield family

 “The Friendship family program here at St. Olaf has been a great resource for me in multiple ways.
 I have some wonderful memories of the times I’ve spent with my Friendship family (who are Oles too) carving pumpkins in Halloween or having a great big meal in Thanksgiving.
 My first year in college as an international student, I was nervous about how things will work out for me.
 Thankfully, my Friendship family helped me immensely in adjusting in America.
-Be it as simple yet important as taking me to Mall of America to buy a winter coat, or inviting me to go to Minnesota Zoo just for fun, my Friendship family has helped me in every way possible to make my college life memorable, comfortable and overall much more exciting.” –Sudip B. ’14, Nepal
+Be it as simple yet important as taking me to Mall of America to buy a winter coat, or inviting me to go to Minnesota Zoo just for fun, my Friendship family has helped me in every way possible to make my college life memorable, comfortable and overall much more exciting.” –Student, Nepal

 I am grateful about the Friendship Family program at St. Olaf.
 As an international student it is important to connect with students on campus as much as connect to the community outside of St. Olaf.
-In this sense, it has been great getting to know my friendship family.
+In this sense, it has been great getting to know my Friendship family.
 They are caring people, eager to meet new people, learn about me and my background and do anything possible to make me feel at home.
 The important family values that my friendship holds have given me a warm family atmosphere, far away from home.
-I hope the program will be as enjoyable for all students as it has been for me. –Jurgen F. ’14, Albania
+I hope the program will be as enjoyable for all students as it has been for me. –Student, Albania